canastro/blog/content/blog/2019-01-09---ts-extend-modify/index.md

   Object.assign({}, defaultPalette, overrides);
 ```

-It would make no sense to make it mandatory for the consumers of your lib to provide a complete theme object, they would only need to provide the values that they want to override.
+It wouldn't make sense to be mandatory to provide a complete theme object when creating a new palette, only the values to be overridden should be passed.
 Therefore, you cannot reuse the **Palette** type.
-Your **PaletteInput** will have to have all props marked as optional and it should be readonly.
+The **PaletteInput** needs to have all props marked as optional and readonly.

-Ideally you avoid to duplicate code, so you wouldn't want to have two types looking exactly the same expect the readyonly and optional modifiers.
+Ideally you should avoid to duplicate code (or types in this case), so you wouldn't want to have two types looking exactly the same expect the readyonly and optional modifiers.
 If you use [Mapped Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html) you can iterate all the keys in a given type add some modifier to them creating a new type:

 ```js
 export type PaletteInput = {